kairo19/loopmania/assumptions.md

 #### ConsumableItemAssumptions:
 - Health potions can be purchased for **20** gold from the hero's castle.
 - Health potions heal the character for **40** health points.
+- Health potions are consumed immediately when stepped over or purchased from the hero's castle.

 #### RareItemAssumptions:
 - The One Ring has a **1%** chance of dropping from a defeated enemy.